Grammy-Winning Gospel Singer Got Her Start at Kean

 “When I first came to Kean College, I was a speech and hearing major because my mom didn’t think I’d make money in music,” Minatee said.
 “I took speech and hearing classes for a few semesters, then I got this one class … and I moseyed on over to the music department.”

-Minatee went on to establish Jubilation, a nationally known choir singing all genres, that she still leads as artistic director.
+Minatee graduated from Kean in 1982 and went on to establish Jubilation, a nationally known choir singing all genres, that she still leads as artistic director.
 Her decision to change her major led to her traveling and performing all over the world.

 Jubilation combined its great vocal talents with Charles’ in his first performance of traditional holiday music, Ray Charles Celebrates a Gospel Christmas, in 2002 and toured with him in Japan in 2004.